AI-Assisted Programming Decreases the Productivity of Experienced Developers by Increasing the Technical Debt and Maintenance Burden: Data and Methods

-We conducted a DiD analysis using a panel dataset of OSS projects hosted on GitHub.
-The technical preview of GitHub Copilot was launched on June 29, 2021, providing a natural experiment for studying Copilot's effect on code quality and maintainability.
-We focus on OSS projects owned by Microsoft, as the company had exclusive access to the technology behind GitHub Copilot, and therefore had greater access to the tool during its technical preview.\footnote{In September 2020, Microsoft gained exclusive access to OpenAI's GPT3.
+In June 29, 2021, developed on OpenAI’s GPT-3 model, GitHub launched a technical preview version of Copilot\footnote{In September 2020, Microsoft gained exclusive access to OpenAI's GPT3.
 This access allowed Microsoft to repurpose and modify the model for code generation, leading to the development of GitHub Copilot.
 In June 2021, GitHub Copilot was launched as a technical preview.
 Anecdotal evidence and our interviews of Microsoft employees indicates that during the technical preview, access to Copilot was restricted to selected GitHub users, specifically employees of Microsoft/GitHub and maintainers of popular projects.
-This restricted access suggests that the primary users of Copilot during the technical preview were likely Microsoft and GitHub employees, along with selected Github uses who volunteered for the beta testing the software.}\footnote{Dog Fooding; is Microsoft speak for internal use of their own software, often to stress test its new software before public release - https://devblogs.microsoft.com/oldnewthing/20110802-00/?p=10003}\footnote{https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/thomas-dohmke-on-improving-engineering-experience-using-generative-ai} We defined our observation period as the 12 months before and after this date, spanning from July 2020 to July 2022.
-During the technical preview of Copilot, it was endorsed for five programming languages — Python, JavaScript, Ruby, TypeScript, and Go.\footnote{https://github.blog/news-insights/product-news/introducing-github-copilot-ai-pair-programmer/} At the project level, we define the treatment group as repositories whose primary programming language was among those endorsed by GitHub Copilot during the technical preview, while repositories using non-endorsed languages (e.g., C, C\#, C++, Java, PHP, R, Scala) serve as the control group.
-Our project-level dataset consists of 2,755 repositories, with 1,660 in the Copilot-endorsed treatment group and 1,095 in the non-endorsed control group.
+This restricted access suggests that the primary users of Copilot during the technical preview were likely Microsoft and GitHub employees, along with selected Github uses who volunteered for the beta testing the software.}, an AI-powered LLM designed to assist with coding.
+This early version of GitHub Copilot was not open to the public and endorsed five programming languages: Python, JavaScript, Ruby, TypeScript, and Go.\footnote{https://github.blog/news-insights/product-news/introducing-github-Copilot-ai-pair-programmer/} Copilot was later launched to the public in June 2022, with contributors required to pay a monthly fee to subscribe to the AI pair programming service.
+With the public release in June 2022, Copilot gradually added endorsement for more languages such as, C and Java.
+As shown in Figure \ref{fig:releasedatesAI}, we define our observation period as 12 months before and 12 months after its introduction as technical preview.
+The measures were aggregated to create a monthly panel dataset spanning from July 2020 to July 2022.